robinsax/progenitor/README.md

 the rationale is most problems are engineering time constrainted, but high-abstraction or no-code system that reduce engineering time investment up front often limit long-term evolution

+approach is to

+* get a functional foundation
+* use that foundation to progressively build the supporting platform